Daniel Gooch: Political career

 In 1865, while out of the country laying the cable, Gooch was elected Conservative MP for Cricklade.
 He held the seat until 1885.
 During his time as MP, he never addressed Parliament; he noted this in his diary when Parliament was dissolved on 18 November 1885 with the comment It would be a great advantage to business if there were a greater number who followed my example.

 Later business activities

 In 1866 Gooch was created a baronet in recognition of his cable work.

 In 1868, he became chairman of the Telegraph Construction & Maintenance Company after John Pender, the first chairman, resigned.
 He led the Great Western Railway out of near-bankruptcy and took a particular interest in construction of the Severn Tunnel.
 Final abandonment of the broad gauge did not take place until after his death at the age of 73.

+From 1850 on he was an active Freemason, holding office and founding a number of Lodges.

 Family

-Gooch married Margaret Tanner in 1838; they had six children.
-Following her death in 1868, he married Emily Burder in 1870; she died in 1901.
+Gooch married Margaret Tanner in 1838; they had six children: Anna (1839), Emily (1849), Henry (1841), Charles (1845), Alfred (1846) and Frank (1847).
+Following Margaret's death in 1868, he married Emily Burder in 1870; she died in 1901.

-His brothers, John, Thomas, and William, were also railway engineers.
+His elder brothers, Thomas, John, and younger brother William, were also railway engineers.
+His grandson, also named Daniel, briefly served as dog handler on Ernest Shackleton's Imperial Trans-Antarctic Expedition.